-Shifts are rotated three times a year and all employees bid for their preference.
-Employees are slotted based on the most senior dispatcher continuing to the least senior member of our team.
+Shifts are rotated twice a year (subject to change) and all employees bid for their preference.
+Employees are slotted based on the needs of the Center and then seniority.
 Dispatchers must be willing to work any shift assigned.
 Personnel are expected to work all holidays unless they fall on their regular days off.